gemoc/gemoc.github.io/events/gemoc2019.md

 Papers that describe use cases, or novel integration approaches can be accompanied by concrete artifacts, such as models (requirements, design, analysis, transformation, composition, etc.), stored in a public repository (e.g., [ReMoDD](http://www.cs.colostate.edu/remodd/v1/)).
 Artifacts should illustrate any experience on the conjoint use of different modeling languages.

 Submitted articles must not have been previously published or currently submitted for publication elsewhere.
 The program chairs will apply the principles of the ACM Plagiarism Policy throughout the submission and review process.
 All contributions will be reviewed and selected by the program committee members.

 ### Submission

-Each contribution must not exceed 5 pages for short papers and 10 pages for full papers in [the IEEE format] (https://www.ieee.org/conferences/publishing/templates.html) and must be [submitted electronically in PDF format via Easychair](https://easychair.org/my/conference?conf=gemoc2019).
+Each contribution must not exceed 5 pages for short papers and 10 pages for full papers in [the IEEE format] (https://www.ieee.org/conferences/publishing/templates.html) andÂ must be [submitted electronically in PDF format via Easychair](https://easychair.org/my/conference?conf=gemoc2019).

 ### Publication